veloblank/js-basics-functions-readme-v-000/README.md

 While that is technically isolating a self-contained piece of logic in its own function, it just feels like overkill.
 The key thing to remember and prioritize above all else is **readability**.
 If your code is modular and readable enough that an unfamiliar programmer can look at it and quickly discern how it works, you've done a great job.

+## Conclusion
 If you haven't been coding along up to this point, take a moment to recreate these functions in your browser's JavaScript console.
 Play around with them.
 Make some modifications: rename variables and arguments, switch the ordering of statements, and generally mess around with anything that you're finding a bit difficult to understand at this point.
+There is a `vendingMachine.js` file associated with this lesson - try playing around with the order of the functions too.
 Break things, and then try to figure out what broke and why (and how you could fix it).
 If you want to start fresh at any point, simply refresh the page on which you have the JS console open, and everything will be reset.

 That's all, folks!